 You can create a pathway that suits your interests and needs from a wide range of courses and disciplines.
 Additionally, there are specialisation pathways if you're interested in pursuing career advancement in social practice, technological futures or digital and collaborative learning.

 The focus of all the programmes is on Applied Practice, so you build knowledge and skills that are relevant and useful to your work, practice and community.
 You can expect:

 - flexible study options that can be customised to meet your needs

 - programmes that are scalable with scope for future development

 - programmes that recognise and include Matauranga Māori dimensions.

 Who are the Applied Practice programmes for?

-You should consider the Applied Practice programmes if you’re a professional who wants to extend your knowledge or develop skills in a specialist area.
+You should consider the Applied Practice programmes if you’re a professional who wants to extend your knowledge or develop/evidence your skills in a specialist area.
 For example: